PaulBatchelor/Soundpipe/util/style_guide.md

 warning and would like some help, please feel free to ask when you make your pull request.

-When creating an example to highlight a module, there should be no errors.
-Additionally, each module example should be tested using Valgrind.
+When creating an example to highlight a module, there should be no errors in Valgrind.